FarazzShaikh/three-volumetric-clouds/README.md

 # ThreeJS Volumetric Clouds

+I know this code is bad, it was not meant to be release but i did anyway.

 Experimental volumetric clouds in ThreeJS following "[Nubis, Evolved](https://www.guerrilla-games.com/read/nubis-evolved)" and associated work by Guerrilla Games.

 Current implementation is based on the "Envelope Model" described in the presentation.
 It implements the following: